 At least we got that part right.

-There, standing in front of us in all its courtyard art glory, was a life size concrete garden statue.
+There, standing in front of us in all its courtyard art glory, was the previously unnoticed life size concrete garden statue complete with missing head

 Myddelton House Garden